BG3-Community-Library-Team/bg3-community/Tutorials/General/setting-up-a-dev-environment.md

   <div class="col col-offset-1 col-10">

 # Setting up a Development Environment
 Just getting started?
-This guide will help you figure out how to make sure you have the right set-up to beign creating a mod.
+This guide will help you figure out how to make sure you have the right set-up to begin creating a mod.

   </div>
 </div>